 3. Brave – Best ad-free browser for Mac

-If you’re looking for a multi-platform ad-free browser that’s secure and lightning fast, Brave is the best option on Mac.
-This browser is designed around speed and privacy.
-It blocks the majority of ads by default and its “Brave Shields” protect your data from being stolen while you’re surfing the web.
+If you’re looking for a multi-platform ad-free browser that’s secure and lightning-fast, Brave is the best option on Mac.
+This Browser is designed around speed and privacy.
+It blocks most ads by default, and its “Brave Shields” protect your data from being stolen while surfing the web.

-Backed by $2.5 million in Kickstarter funding, this browser is a favorite among techies and newbies alike.
+Backed by $2.5 million in Kickstarter funding, this Browser is a favorite among techies and newbies.
 For those who have never used Brave before, here are some of its standout features:

 Brave’s new search capability is designed to give you more control over how you use the web, where your searches are conducted, and who sees your information.